With 195 countries spread across our blue rock, narrowing down a list of the most beautiful cities in the world was a monumental challenge.

 Just about two hours west of the Maine border lies a quaint city that will make you feel like you made the trek across the pond to Europe.

-You will feel like you have stepped back in time when you set foot on the cobblestone streets of Quartier Petit Champlain.
+You will feel like you have stepped back in time when you set foot along the cobblestone street of Quartier Petit Champlain.

 Visit Place-Royale to see true French architecture and the oldest stone church in North America, Notre Dame des Victoires.